Meet the Forum for Community Solutions Team:

 Jamie is an alumnus of Teach for America and the Coro Fellows program.
 He earned a bachelor’s degree from Georgetown University and a master’s degree from Johns Hopkins School of Advanced International Studies.
 He is a Schwab Foundation Global Social Entrepreneur and a Life Member of the Council on Foreign Relations.
 Jamie is an avid cyclist and resides in Bethesda, Maryland, with his wife, Lara Goldmark, and their two children, Kevin and Georgia.

 Emily Callahan, Finance and Grant Associate

-Emily joined the Forum for Community Solutions in September 2018.
+Emily is the Finance and Grant Associate at the Forum for Community Solutions.
 She earned a bachelor’s degree from Bucknell University and an MBA from Johns Hopkins University.
 Prior to joining the Forum for Community Solutions, Emily worked at Children’s Hospital Boston, Johnson & Johnson and Pfizer.

 Emily resides on the Eastern Shore of Maryland and enjoys sailing, going to the beach, and spending time with her family.

 Lanika joined the Forum for Community Solutions in March 2018.
 Prior to joining the Forum for Community Solutions, Lanika worked at Freddie Mac, the Administrative Office of the U.S. Courts, and the Department of Health and Human Services.